-- Don't examine the underlying type using pattern-matching, guards, or functions that reveal the type, such as $tuple_size/1$. - Instead, use functions provided by the module for working with the type.
-For example, sets module provides sets:new/0, sets:add/2, sets:is_element/2, etc. - sets:set(a) is a subtype of sets:set(a | b) and not the other way around.
+- Don't examine the underlying type using pattern-matching, guards, or functions that reveal the type, such as tuple_size/1. - Instead, use functions provided by the module for working with the type.
+For example, sets module provides sets:new/0, sets:add/2, sets:is_element/2, and so on. - sets:set(a) is a subtype of sets:set(a | b) and not the other way around.
 Generally, you can rely on the property that the_opaque(T) is a subtype of the_opaque(U) when T is a subtype of U.